 Methods will conform to those used at previous successful stream restoration projects throughout the MSB.
-At each of the selected sites, detailed engineering drawings will be developed and reviewed by the MSB, USFWS, and ADF&G. Upon approval of the engineering design, all permits necessary for the project will be obtained prior to construction (U.S. Army Corp of Engineers, Alaska Department of Natural Resources Office of Habitat Management and Permitting, and ADF&G).
+At each of the selected sites, detailed engineering drawings will be developed by the MSB engineering consultant and reviewed by the MSB, USFWS, and ADF&G. Topographic and boundary surveys for both of the culvert sites has already been completed using other funding.
+A geotechnical exploration on the Sierra Drive culvert will be needed to determine the extent of soft soils in order to facilitate the structural design.
+A geotechnical engineer will be hired to complete this work, which is included in the contractual budget.
+Upon approval of the engineering design, all permits necessary for the project will be obtained prior to construction (U.S. Army Corp of Engineers, Alaska Department of Natural Resources Office of Habitat Management and Permitting, and ADF&G).
 Concurrently, a request for project bids and quotations will be developed from which a contractor will be hired by the MSB.
 The contractor will remove the existing culvert, install the stream simulation design to achieve the identified objective, and complete any stream bank stabilization work, if needed.
 ADF&G and USFWS will carry out site visits during construction and conduct post-project monitoring to determine compliance to the original design plan and to document fish utilization of the new culvert.
-ADF&G will also carry out post-project monitoring to observe re-colonization of areas currently unoccupied by salmon.
+ADF&G will also carry out post-project monitoring to observe recolonization of areas currently unoccupied by salmon.

-All culvert designs will be stream simulation, a method of constructing crossings that mimics natural channel dimensions and processes through the culverted reach in order to maintain similar passage conditions to those in the adjacent channel.
+All culvert designs will use stream simulation, a method of constructing crossings that mimics natural channel dimensions and processes through the culverted reach in order to maintain similar passage conditions to those in the adjacent channel.
 Stream simulation culverts are widely accepted both in Alaska and elsewhere as the preferred method in constructing small road-stream culvert crossings for AOP.
 A variety of guidelines for stream simulation type crossings have been produced in recent years.
-This project will follow the guidelines within the U.S. Forest Service Stream Simulation publication An ecological approach to providing passage for aquatic organisms at road-stream crossings (USFS 2008) and the USFWS Culvert Design Guidelines for Ecological Function (USFWS 2020).
-Both of these approaches are based on selecting an appropriate reference reach and basing the design on specific measurements taken at the reference reach.
+This project will follow the guidelines within the U.S. Forest Service Stream Simulation publication An ecological approach to providing passage for aquatic organisms at road-stream crossings (USFS 2008) and the USFWS Culvert Design Guidelines for Ecological Function (USFWS 2024).
+Both of these approaches are based on selecting an appropriate reference reach and basing the design on specific measurements taken there.
 The USFWS document provides additional detailed guidance, particularly for fish passage work at lake outlets and in wetland systems.
 The PIs have adequate experience working in these kinds of systems and take great care to ensure all fish passage projects are designed and constructed based on an appropriate reference reach.

 Designs for these projects will also conform to the stream simulation method outlined in the MSB 2022 Subdivision Construction Manual (SCM).
-This criteria was adopted by the MSB assembly and is part of the Borough Code.
+This criterion was adopted by the MSB Assembly and is part of the Borough Code.
 USFWS fish passage program staff provided MSB technical assistance during the development of these guidelines.
 The SCM design criteria are based on geomorphic design principles that are consistent with the USFWS Culvert Design Guidelines for Ecological Function.
 The SCM also emphasizes the importance of floodplain, wetland, and riparian connectivity and requires conveyance of a 100-year flood flow.
-This criteria provides specific design requirements to ensure that Sediment transport, flood and debris conveyance, in addition to fish passage are designed to function as they do in a natural channel.
+These criteria provide specific design requirements to ensure that Sediment transport, flood and debris conveyance, in addition to fish passage are designed to function as they do in a natural channel.